rsuhaib678/Netflix-Movie-Analysis/README.md

-# Performedexplanotary analysis of netflix movies data
+# Performed explanotary analysis of netflix movies data

 Netflix!
 What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.